top of page

 Your dominant type determines your unique way of being in the world.
 It is the car you've been driving around since childhood.
 No doubt you've experienced bumping into others whose way of being in the world differs from yours!

-As the lens through which we see the world, our "type structure" determines what we notice, value and fear (core driving motivations).
+As the lens through which we see the world, our "type structure" determines what we desire, notice, value and fear (core driving motivations).

 As subconscious and fear-driven, our ego type structure is difficult to recognize in ourselves yet strongly defended, which explains all the conflict.

-Seeing both unconscious patterns and core driving motivations enables us to take off our lens and look AT it - instead of only through it.
+Becoming aware of both unconscious patterns and core driving motivations enables us to take off our lens and look AT it - instead of only through it.
 This is valuable because we cannot change what we cannot see.

 The world is fearful, highly reactive, and filled with conflict.
 It's like a big mess of Enneagram bumper cars out there!
 When this is also true of the Church, the world notices.
 Divisive reactivity undermines both our witness and effectiveness.